 The ranges would not contain additional impervious surfaces such as facilities or concrete pads, so the surface water would still be able to infiltrate into the ground during rain events.
 None of the proposed range locations lie over the Takapochao Limestone that holds the main drinking water supply for Tinian, so compaction of soils during training activities would not affect infiltration of surface water into the groundwater.
 Also, training activities would be conducted with established procedures aimed at minimizing topsoil loss, soil compaction and erosion.
-Very limited areas of Prime Farmland Soil would be disturbed (refer to Figure 3.1-4).
-Therefore, Alternative 1 would result in less than significant impacts to unique geologic resources and would not result in significant soil erosion.
+Therefore, Alternative 1 would result in less than significant impacts to unique geologic resources and would not result in significant soil erosion or loss of agriculturally productive soil.
 Erosion potentials for soil found in north Tinian are all slight and can be found in Table 3.2-1.